Heart and Blood Conditions

 - Trouble exercising

-Most children with AV septal defect have symptoms early in life, within the first several weeks after birth.
+Most children with AV septal defect have symptoms within the first several weeks after birth.
 Rarely, some may develop symptoms later in childhood.

 Atrioventricular Septal Defect Diagnosis

 To diagnose this condition, your doctor will examine your child, check their heartbeat and listen to their heart.
-In children with AV septal defect, doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.
+In children with AV septal defect, doctors can often hear a heart murmur.

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

-Your child will most likely need echocardiography, an electrocardiogram and chest X-rays.
+Your child will likely need other tests, such as echocardiography, an electrocardiogram or chest X-rays.